-Figure 29: My substitute relay board

-6. Creating the Zones

-This is the final and most complicated step of the electronics.
+Figure 28: The relay board in the first Antigneous panel 6.
+Creating the Zones This is the final and most complicated step of the electronics.
 The wiring of this is slightly complicated, and I would recommend building it on a breadboard first, so you can see what's going on.